rahulsarvade/Templates/Service Desk .md

 troubleshooting :
 (e.g)

- -IE reset
+ IE reset:

- -Clear History
+ Clear History:

- -Proxy settings
+ Proxy settings:

- -Internet check- (Connected or not)
+ Internet check- (Connected or not):

- -Run- Developer tools (f12)
+ Run- Developer tools (f12):

- -Chekced with Other browsers
+ Chekced with Other browsers:
-  -etc.
+  etc.

 Gather the information like users names and their contact details etc